 Plants of Chaparral Biome

-Plants and animals found in the chaparral biome are uniquely adapted for this environment.
+Plants and animals in the chaparral biome are uniquely adapted to this environment.

-- Many of the over 2,000 plant varieties are marked by their characteristic hard, small leaves that have an ability to hold significant amounts of moisture.
+- Many of the over 2,000 plant varieties growing in this biome are marked by their characteristic hard, small leaves that can hold significant amounts of moisture.

 Animals of Chaparral Biome